Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF algorithms

-Additionally, applying the reparameterization \eqref{eq:poisson2multinomial} to the multiplicative updates (\ref{eq:multiplicative-L}, \ref{eq:multiplicative-F}) recovers the EM updates for the multinomial topic model \citep{asuncion-2009, buntine-2002, gaussier-goutte-2005, hofmann-2001} (see Appendix \ref{sec:em-plsi}).
-Therefore, when {\sc fit-pois-reg} is implemented using EM, Algorithm~\ref{alg:bcd} can be viewed as a ``stepwise'' variant of the multiplicative updates for Poisson NMF, or EM for the multinomial topic model.
-By ``stepwise,'' we mean that the update order suggested by Algorithm \ref{alg:bcd} is to iterate the E and M steps for the first row of ${\bf L}$, then for the second row of ${\bf L}$, and so on, followed by updates to rows of $\F$, whereas in a typical EM implementation, the E step is performed for all latent variables, followed by the M step for all parameters.
+which are precisely the multiplicative updates for Poisson NMF.
+See Appendix \ref{sec:derivations} for the derivation.
+Additionally, applying $\proc{PNMF-to-MTM}$ to the multiplicative updates (\ref{eq:multiplicative-L}, \ref{eq:multiplicative-F}) recovers the EM updates for the multinomial topic model \citep{asuncion-2009, buntine-2002, gaussier-goutte-2005, hofmann-2001}.
+See Appendix \ref{sec:derivations} for the derivation.
+Therefore, when $\proc{Fit-Pois-Reg}({\bf A}, {\bm y})$ is solved using EM, Algorithm~\ref{alg:bcd} can be viewed as implementing ``stepwise'' variants of the multiplicative updates for Poisson NMF or EM for the multinomial topic model (Table \ref{table:algorithms}).
+By ``stepwise'', we mean that the update order suggested by Algorithm \ref{alg:bcd} is to iterate the E and M steps for the first row of ${\bf H}$, then for the second row of ${\bf H}$, and so on, followed by updates to rows of ${\bf W}$.
+This is in contrast to a typical EM algorithm in which all E-step updates are performed first, then all M-step updates are performed.

-\subsubsection{Co-ordinate Descent}
+\subsubsection{Co-ordinate descent}

-Co-ordinate descent is a simple alternative to EM that iteratively optimizes a single co-ordinate $b_k$ while the remaining co-ordinates are fixed.
-Each 1-d optimization is easy to implement via Newton's method:
+Co-ordinate descent is an alternative to EM that iteratively optimizes a single co-ordinate while the remaining co-ordinates are fixed (see also \citealt{bouman-1996}).
+For the Poisson regression problem, each 1-d optimization is straightforward to implement via Newton's method,